-Gas card costs are subject to each vehicle’s fuel economy.
+1. Gas card costs are subject to a vehicle’s fuel economy.

 An employee’s choice in personal vehicle lies outside your control.
-If an employee chooses to drive a Hummer, you will be subsidizing their fuel costs.
+If an employee chooses to drive a large pickup or SUV, you will be subsidizing their fuel costs.
 A gas card removes any incentive for the employee to use a fuel-efficient vehicle for work purposes.
 This exposes your bottom line to expenses that contribute nothing to your organization’s mission.

 When an employee drives a personal vehicle for company purposes, it becomes difficult to separate business use from personal use.
 Say an employee runs a quick errand between stops, or picks up the kids from school after work, or takes a weekend trip using the remnants of gas purchased with the fuel card.
-Instituting a mileage log does not fix the problem, because unreported personal use here and there adds up over time
+And, yes, gas cards are taxable unless you can prove business use of each purchase.